 One characteristic of the meek is that they desire peace.
 Therefore, the reward God has chosen for them is peace forever.

 Some have supposed that this Beatitude is strictly a Millennial promise.
 They regard the meek as those survivors of the Tribulation who receive Christ's bidding to enter His Millennial kingdom.
 But I think the Beatitude is much broader in meaning, referring to all of God's people.
-The meek are all who are meek toward God, and the earth they will inherit is not the present earth, which is full of corruption, but the everlasting earth that will be created after the Millennium.
-The present earth is a poor shadow of the earth to come.
-That future earth will be perfect like the original Paradise.
+The meek are all who are meek toward God, and the earth they will inherit is not the earth we live on, which is full of corruption, but the earth that will appear when God creates a new universe after the Millennium.
+The present earth is a poor shadow of the earth to come, which will be perfect like the original Paradise.
 It will be the real earth, the earth we will inherit as our dwelling place forever.